uberto/rest4sftp/README.md

 The following are required HTTP request headers:
 * FTP-Host: the remote (s)ftp server's hostname or IP
 * FTP-Port: the remote (s)ftp server's port (default is 21 for ftp, 22 for sftp)

+And either:

 * FTP-User: the name of the ftp account on the remote server
 * FTP-Password: the password for the ftp account on the remote server

+Or:

+* Authorization: a basic auth header (RFC7617) containing the ftp account name and password

 # Code design